 When a new partnership is being built between an agency and a client, there are expectations involved as in any other type of relationship.
 Both sides want to be treated fairly, they want to look good, be admired and they want to avoid any surprises down the road.

-With this in mind, setting clear and transparent expectations both within your organisation and with the client becomes imperative.
+With this in mind, setting clear and transparent expectations both within your organisation and with the agency becomes imperative.

-As a service based company that offers digital solutions ranging from websites, through mobile apps, interactive and digital products, we have often learned the hard way why expectations are either the road to bliss or damnation.
+As a service based company that offers digital solutions ranging from websites and mobile apps to interactive and digital products, we have often learned the hard way why expectations are either the road to bliss or damnation.
 In the world of economics, there is the Rational expectations theory which claims people make choices based on their rational outlook, available information and past experiences.
-The consequences of not meeting these expectations are not only short-term with clients cutting budgets but the bitter taste that stays can lead to long-term consequences such as bad press and mistrust from other potential partners.
+The consequences of not meeting these expectations are not only short-term, but the bitter taste that stays can lead to long-term consequences, such as bad reputation and mistrust from other potential partners.

 So how do we deal with expectations?